 • On average, you’ll likely get the best price on gold in early January, mid-March, early April, and early July.
 You’ll also want to buy this year and not wait for next year.

 We ran the same data for silver and here’s what we found.

 It’s easy to see silver’s higher volatility.
 And that its annual low is clearly in early January.
 About the only other good time to buy, on average, is when it dips in June, though you’ll likely pay a higher price then than January.

 What also sticks out is that historically, silver doesn’t come close to touching the prior year’s price.

 Should you invest in silver now?

 As with gold, there were certainly years where the silver price fell below where it started.
 But the historical data says that on average, it rises more often in the following year than it falls.

-You are thus better off buying silver now than waiting for a dip the following year.
+You are thus better off investing in silver now than waiting for a dip the following year.
 If you wait, history says you will likely pay a higher price.

 The conclusion here is obvious.
 While there are always corrections along the way…

-Mike and I and everyone else at GoldSilver continue to buy our gold and silver regularly.
+Mike and I and everyone else at GoldSilver continue investing in gold and silver regularly.
 We’re not waiting.
 We’ll buy more if it falls, but the point is, we’re prepared for the future now.